pmhiggins/NutMEG-Implementations/README.md

 ## Implementations Quick Look

+Below is a brief overview of each Implementation.
+Each directory has its own readME file breaking down its contents, please refer to those or the papers below for more information.

 **Competition_Example** A guided example for using NutMEG to simulate competition between two fictional organisms: a methanogen and a sulfate reducer.
 Full guide available in [NutMEG's documentation](https://nutmeg-astrobiology.readthedocs.io).

 **Venus** Code for assessing the energetic availability in Venus' clouds.
 Outputs of this were used in the publication: 'Biologically available Chemical Energy in the Temperate but Uninhabitable Venusian Cloud Layer: What do we Want to Know?'
-Cockell et al. 2021 Astrobiology [DOI](https://doi.org/10.1089/ast.2020.2280)
+Cockell et al. 2021 *Astrobiology* DOI: [10.1089/ast.2020.2280](https://doi.org/10.1089/ast.2020.2280)

 **TOM** Code for examining the growth and biosignature behaviour of methanogens.
-Outputs of this were used in the publication: 'A bioenergetic model to predict habitability, biomass and biosignatures in extreme conditions and astrobiolgy' Higgins & Cockell (2020) J. R. Soc.
-Interface [DOI](https://doi.org/10.1098/rsif.2020.0588)
+Outputs of this were used in the publication: Higgins P.M. and Cockell C.S.
+(2020) 'A bioenergetic model to predict habitability, biomass and biosignatures in extreme conditions and astrobiology' *J. R. Soc.
+Interface* 17 (171) pp. 20200588 DOI: [10.1098/rsif.2020.0588](https://doi.org/10.1098/rsif.2020.0588)

 **Enceladus2021_ParameterSpace** Code for mapping the habitability of the parameter space of Enceladus' ocean.
+Outputs of this were used in the publication: Higgins P.M.,  Glein C.R., and Cockell C.S.
+(2021) 'Instantaneous Habitable Windows in the Parameter Space of Enceladus' Ocean' *JGR: Planets* 126 (11) pp. e2021JE006951 DOI: [10.1029/2021JE006951](https://doi.org/10.1029/2021JE006951)

 **Thesis** Some useful code to accompany my PhD thesis.
+Thesis published at the University of Edinburgh: Higgins, P.M (2022) 'Modelling extraterrestrial habitability, biomass and biosignatures through the bioenergetic lens' *The University of Edinburgh* DOI: [10.7488/era/2078](https://doi.org/10.7488/era/2078 )